Unified discontinuous Galerkin scheme for a large class of elliptic equations: Conclusion and future work

-Since the convergence properties of the DG scheme are sensitive to the specifics of the computational domain, we have chosen to refine the domains as uniformly as possible while retaining some important features, such as curved meshes and non-conforming element boundaries.
+Since the convergence properties of the DG scheme are sensitive to the specifics of the computational domain, we have chosen to refine the domains as uniformly as possible while retaining some important features, such as curved meshes and nonconforming element boundaries.
 For practical applications it is typically more important to obtain steep rather than uniform convergence, in order to conserve computational resources and thus achieve faster or more precise solves.
 Therefore, a focus of future work will be to develop adaptive mesh-refinement strategies for the elliptic DG scheme that place grid points in regions and dimensions of the domain that dominate the discretization error.

-Important for practical applications of the DG scheme are numerical techniques for solving the DG-discretized problems.
-Sophisticated linear and non-linear iterative algorithms are necessary to solve high-resolution elliptic problems in parallel on large computing clusters.
+Once the DG discretization of the elliptic equations is at hand, numerical techniques for solving the resulting matrix equation become important.
+Sophisticated linear and nonlinear iterative algorithms are necessary to solve high-resolution elliptic problems in parallel on large computing clusters.
 Many of the choices we have made in the development of the DG scheme are motivated by such large-scale applications.
-We are developing a scalable Multigrid-Schwarz preconditioned Newton-Krylov iterative solver with task-based parallelism for the \spectre{} code to solve such large-scale elliptic problems~\cite{ellsolver}.
+For this purpose we are developing a scalable multigrid-Schwarz preconditioned Newton-Krylov iterative solver with task-based parallelism that will be presented in \cite{ellsolver}.